+- 2. Grading scale:

+- A=1116-1240

+- B=992-1115

+- C=868-991

+- D=744-867

+- F= below 620

+- 3. Whole Person Assessment requirements

+- None

-- 2. Grading scale: - A=814-905 - B=724-813 - C=633-723 - D=543-632 - F= below 543 - 3.
-Whole Person Assessment requirements None - 4.
-Other Course Policies and/or Procedures - a.
-Course Attendance - Attendance begins the first day of classes which meet on Monday, Wednesday, and Friday and includes a weekly lab. - (2) If a student adds this course late, he or she is responsible for all material and information covered.
-From the first day of class and all written work missed must be submitted to the professor within two weeks of the first date of attendance. - (3) Students are expected to attend, participate satisfactorily, and dress appropriately during all class sessions in this major course. - (4) Each student is allowed to miss class the number of times per week a class meets.
+- 4. Other Course Policies and/or Procedures

+- a.
+Course Attendance

+- (1) Attendance begins the first day of classes which meet on Tuesday and Thursday.

+- (2) If a student adds this course late, he or she is responsible for all material and information covered.
+From the first day of class and all written work missed must be submitted to the professor within two weeks of the first date of attendance.

+- (3) Students are expected to attend, participate satisfactorily, and dress appropriately during all class sessions in this major course.

+- (4) Each student is allowed to miss class the number of times per week a class meets.
 This allowance is for absences such as illness, personal business, and an emergency.
-If a student has absences in excess of this number, the earned grade for the course will drop by a letter grade for each additional absence. - (5) Make-up test charge is \$15/late fee.
-ALL make ups must be completed by the next class period. - (6) Administratively excused absences for university-sponsored activities are considered absent unless the student has done the following: - (a) Informed the professor before the event. - (b) Presented an administrative excuse form with appropriate signatures upon returning to class. - (c) Submitted any work due during the administratively excused absence. - (d) Submitted work prior to the excused absence. - b.
-Completion of Course c.
-Incompletes An incomplete is given only after the student establishes, with the professor and the department chair by written petition, that his or her work is incomplete for good cause (i.e., lengthy illness, death in the family).
-A Petition for Incomplete Grade (petitions.oru.edu) with all supporting documentation must be submitted for approval at least one week prior to final exam week.
+If a student has absences in excess of this number, the earned grade for the course will drop by a letter grade for each additional absence.

+- (5) ALL make-ups must be completed by the next class period.

+- (6) Administratively excused absences for university-sponsored activities are considered absent unless the student has done the following:

+- (a) Informed the professor before the event.

+- (b) Presented an administrative excuse form with appropriate signatures upon returning to class.

+- (c) Submitted any work due during the administratively excused absence.

+- (d) Submitted work prior to the excused absence.

+- b.
+Completion of Course